Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Leadership max cap: 15 from 10 (Increasing leadership cap makes all skill cap traits and techs more valuable)
  * Starbase capacity base amount: 2 from 3 (Boosts all starbase cap civics, ascensions and techs)
  * Starbase capacity system multiplier: 0.08 from 0.10 (Boosts all starbase cap civics, ascensions and techs)
- * Clerks: produce +0.1 administrative capacity
+ * Clerks: produce 2.2 trade from 2.0 and 2.2 amenities from 2.0

 ## Standard Civics